Another win for brokers: No liability for Echo Global in fatal South Carolina crash

 Another recent court case is adding to the growing pile of legal precedents protecting brokers from any liability created from a crash involving a carrier hired by a 3PL.

-In the most recent case, Echo Global Logistics was granted its request for summary judgement to be removed as a defendant from a case in the U.S. District Court for South Carolina.
+In the most recent case, Echo Global Logistics was granted its request for summary judgement to be removed as a defendant from a case in the U.S. District Court for the District of South Carolina.
 In the Nov.
 15 ruling, Judge Jacquelyn Austin granted that motion, citing the Federal Aviation Administration Authorization Act (F4A) as the basis for her decision, after Echo said the provisions of the act were the basis to exclude it from the litigation.

 The driver of the load, Jason Gordon, picked up the freight on Jan.
 3, 2022.
 A day later, according to the judge’s decision, Gordon “failed to stop as traffic slowed in a construction zone near Spartanburg, South Carolina, and slammed into the back of a pickup truck.”

 In that pickup truck was James Fuelling.
 He was killed in the wreck.
-His wife Angela is the plaintiff in the case.
+His wife, Angela, is the plaintiff in the case.

 F4A, since its inception in 1994, has long been a feature of litigation over broker liability as well as questions of the legality of California independent contractor law AB5.
 Among other things, F4A blocks a state from implementing any law or regulation that could impact a trucking “price, route or service.”